BinaryAnalysisPlatform/binaryanalysisplatform.github.io/README.md

-This is the binaryanalysisplatform.github.io blog website.
+This is the [Binary Analysis Blog](http://binaryanalysisplatform.github.io) website.